MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     - **Chat session** - used to submit chat messages and view responses.
     - **Configuration** - used to configure settings for the model deployment.
 2. In the **Configuration** section, ensure that your model deployment is selected.
-3. In the **Assistant setup** area, review the default system message, which should be *You are an AI assistant that helps people find information*.
+3. In the **Assistant setup** area, select the default system message template to set the context for the chat session.
+The default system message is *You are an AI assistant that helps people find information*.
 4. In the **Chat session**, submit the following query:

     ```